 Power-plane segmentation is often used for DC power-bus noise isolation in multilayer printed circuit board (PCB) designs.
 To achieve a desirable noise isolation, different power-plane segmentations can be used.
 A suitable modeling approach, as well as measurements, were employed in this work to study the noise isolation with several power-plane segmentation designs.
 The geometries studied include power islands, and totally segmented power planes.
 The effects of the power-bus noise isolation with different types of power island connections, locations of segmentation, and shapes were analyzed, and compared.
 The modeled and measured results show that suitable power-plane segmentation can result in significant power-bus noise isolation.

-W. Cui et al., "DC Power-Bus Noise Isolation with Power-Plane Segmentation," IEEE Transactions on Electromagnetic Compatibility, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+W. Cui et al., "DC Power-Bus Noise Isolation with Power-Plane Segmentation," IEEE Transactions on Electromagnetic Compatibility, vol. 45, no. 2, pp. 436 - 443, Institute of Electrical and Electronics Engineers (IEEE), May 2003.

 Electrical and Computer Engineering

 Keywords and Phrases

 DC Power-Bus Noise Isolation; Circuit Noise; Electromagnetic Compatibility; Electromagnetic Interference; Interference Suppression; Modeling Approach; Modelling; Multilayer PCB Designs; Multilayer Printed Circuit Board Designs; Noise Isolation; Power Islands; Power-Plane Segmentation; Printed Circuit Design; Totally Segmented Power Planes; DC Power-Bus Design; Noise Isolation; Power Island

 © 2003 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.